Melitou/YOUR-PERSONAL-CHATBOT/Basic Overview of step 4 and 5.md

 The user has selected the required params and also loaded the documents, in this part the embedding process starts.
 ### get_embedding_model
 <pre>
-get_embedding_model(model_name: str)
+get_embedding_model(model_name: str, max_fallbacks: int = 3) -> str
 Params:
 	model_name: The model that will be used in the procces (ex. gemini-embedding-001, text-embedding-3-large etc.).
+	max_fallbacks: Maximum number of fallback attempts (default: 3).

 Return:
-	EmbModel A callable function (or client object) that embeds input text.

-Usage example:
-	embed_fn = get_embedding_model("text-embedding-3-large")
+	The embedding model name for later use, or None if all attempts fail
 </pre>

 * How it will work:
-	**Basic Overview**: It will return the appropriate embedding object depending on the user's selection (from the UI), also it abstracts provider differences.
+	**Basic Overview**: It will return embedding model in string type, depending on the user's selection (from the UI), also it abstracts provider differences.
 Because of the abstraction, here we can handle the exception (`try/except`) if something goes wrong with the initialization of the embedding model.
 *
 	**Exception handling**: We define a dict of fallback models and we "play" with each of them if one fails.
-This can be done with a while loop that we try at first the model the user requested and if it fails we use some other model.
+This can be done with a while loop, and also we have a counter to count the numnber of times we will try to initialize the mode if it keeps failing.
+If the model is initialized successfully, we return the model name, else we will try to initialize the next model in the fallback list.
 *
-	**If all models failed: Then raise an exception, cancel the whole operation and inform the user in the UI with an appropriate message, such as "Agent creation failed, cannot instantiated the embedding model, please try again."**
 	The fallback list is:

 <pre>
 fallback_models = {
             "text-embedding-3-large": "text-embedding-3-small",
             "text-embedding-3-small": "text-embedding-005",
             "text-embedding-005": "text-embedding-ada-002",
             "text-embedding-ada-002": "gemini-embedding-001",
             "gemini-embedding-001": "text-multilingual-embedding-002",
             "text-multilingual-embedding-002": "text-embedding-ada-002"
 }
 </pre>

 ### create_vectors_of_chunks

 <pre>
-create_vectors_of_chunks(chunks: List[str], emb_mode: Callable, max_retries=3) -> List[List[float]]
+create_vectors_of_chunks(chunks: List[str], model_name: str,  max_tries: int = 3, use_fallbacks: bool = True) -> List[List[float]]

 Params:
 	chucks: The chucks of a document, list of text strings.
-	emb_mode: Callabale object, the embedding model the user choose.
-	max_retries: How many time the system will try to handle an exception, default value 3.
+	model_name: The model that will be used to create the vectors.
+	max_tries: Maximum number of attempts to create vectors (default: 3).
+	use_fallbacks: Whether to use fallback models if the primary fails (default: True).

 Return:
 	The corresponding vectors of the file.